 Gregory A. FrankPartner

-- In re Plasma-Derivative Protein Therapies Antitrust Litigation, No. 09-7666 (N.D.
-Ill.): Mr. Frank represents several large non-profit hospitals in New York City for damages they suffered as a result of an alleged antitrust conspiracy to limit the supply of life saving plasma-derivative protein therapies.
+- In re Plasma-Derivative Protein Therapies Antitrust Litigation, No. 09-7666 (N.D, Ill.): Mr. Frank represented several large non-profit hospitals in New York City for damages they suffered as a result of an alleged antitrust conspiracy to limit the supply of life saving plasma-derivative protein therapies, obtaining a settlement of $120 million on behalf of the class.

 - Kleen Products LLC v.
 Packaging Corp. of America, et al., No. 1:10-cv-5711 (N.D.
-Ill.): Mr. Frank represents purchasers of containerboard products, such as corrugated boxes, against the manufacturers of those products.
+Ill.): Mr. Frank represented purchasers of containerboard products, such as corrugated boxes, against the manufacturers of those products.
+The class ultimately recovered $494 million.

 Mr. Frank received his J.D. from the Georgetown University Law Center, where he was a member of The Tax Lawyer, published by the American Bar Association Section on Taxation and edited by Georgetown Law.
-President of the Dartmouth College Club of New York and Chairman of the Young Lawyer’s Advisory Committee to the Dartmouth Lawyer’s Association, he received his A.B. from Dartmouth College.
+He received his A.B. from Dartmouth College.

-Previously, Mr. Frank interned for the Division of Enforcement of the Public Company Accounting Oversight Board conducting Sarbanes-Oxley compliance, as well as for the Foreign Service division of the State Department.
+Mr. Frank worked in a variety of earlier positions, including interning for the Division of Enforcement of the Public Company Accounting Oversight Board conducting Sarbanes-Oxley compliance, as well as for the Foreign Service division of the State Department in London.

 J.D., Georgetown University Law Center, Washington, District of Columbia